 Riparian extent is assessed to the upper tidal limit of the river which extends upstream of the estuary area that is characterised by mangroves and saltmarsh.
 Riparian assessment therefore includes areas that have been cleared for agriculture and other developments.
-The riparian extent scored 9 (‘very poor’) with 77.3% loss from pre-clear to 2017.
-There was no change in extent between the previous assessment for 2013 and the updated assessment for 2017.
+Riparian extent scored 9 (‘very poor’) with 77 per cent loss from pre-clear to 2019.
+There was no change in extent between the previous assessment for 2017 and the updated assessment for 2019.

-Estuary fish barriers for the Johnstone estuary are scored 81 (‘very good’) and are graded 'very good’ for barrier density, ‘good’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).
+Estuary fish barriers for the Johnstone estuary scored 81 (‘very good’) and were graded ‘very good’ for barrier density, ‘good’ for percentage of stream length to the first barrier, with an absence of low passability barriers (graded ‘very good’).

 For flow the Johnstone estuary declined from ‘very good’ to ‘good’ with the score decreasing from 98 in 2020-21 to 71.
-Flows to the Johnstone estuary retained similar characteristics to modelled pre-development flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.
+Flows to the Johnstone estuary retained similar characteristics to modelled predevelopment flows in their capacity to support the key ecological assets of water holes, low flow spawning fish, riffle habitats and fisheries production.

 The fish index is currently under development and will be available in future report cards.